vidyakinjarapu/vidyakinjarapu/README.md

 ## 🌱 Currently Learning

-Data Engineering — ETL pipelines · data modeling · cloud data infrastructure · Apache Spark · dbt via **Code the Dream Data Engineering Bootcamp**
+Data Engineering — ETL pipelines · Azure Databricks · ADF pipelines · ADLS Gen2
+Apache Spark · dbt · Medallion Architecture via **Code the Dream Data Engineering Bootcamp**

 ---

 *"A career gap is not the end of a story — it is just the pause before the best chapter."*